TomPace101/nanopore_diffusion/notes.md

 - expected results
 - actual results (which require that the model has been run)

+_TODO_ for math derivations, use Green's first identity more often (you can cite Deen)

 So how do we modularize weak forms, time-domain calculations, etc.
 For example, sometimes we have special cases:
 - steady-state instead of time-domain